So You Got a Kohlrabi: A Beginner's Guide

 What is Kohlrabi?

 This fast-growing veggie is part of the cabbage family and looks like a mix between a turnip and a beet.
-In fact, it’s sometimes called the “German turnip.”
+In fact, they are sometimes called the “German turnip.”
 Kohlrabi actually grows just above the ground and can be white or a reddish purple.
-It has a thick outer skin, but once peeled, it tastes sweet almost like a broccoli stem.
-It can be eaten raw or cooked.
+They have a thick outer skin, but once peeled, taste sweet almost like a broccoli stem.
+Eat them raw or cooked.

 What about the leaves?